 Manufactures can achieve significant savings and improved profitability by incorporating pigging into their processing operations.
 This is through much reduced levels of effluent and chemical waste, and the subsequent disposal costs.

 Because there is less product being wasted with a pigging system, pipelines are easier to clean, and there’s much less cleaning and rinsing required.
 At the same time, less cleaning chemicals are required which will lower costs significantly.
-Along with the immediate product savings, waste treatment and disposal costs decline as there’s less product being flushed to waste.
+Along with the immediate product savings, the efficient recovery of product means waste treatment and disposal costs decline as there’s less product being flushed to waste.
 In this way, the environmental benefits of pigging are significant.

 Reduced Labour Costs